What is a vector image? What is a raster image, and what's the difference between a raster and a vector? Keep reading to find out!

 Note the same quality of the image.

 Bottom left: Screenshot of BricsCAD workspace.
-Bottom right: zoomed-in to same detail on the raster screenshot.
+Bottom right: zoomed-in to the same detail on the raster screenshot.

 Note the loss in quality and clarity.